 Also refer to the “Renewable and alternative energy” page.

 Energy is indispensable to the modern economy.
 Without it, all plans for growth and prospects for jobs come to nothing.
-An unreliable nature of electricity supply is one cause for lacklustre growth in any economy, and has seen nationwide alarm in 2019.
+An unreliable nature of electricity supply is one cause for lacklustre growth in any economy, and has seen nationwide alarm since 2019, and especially in 2023.
+(Refer to the last heading on this page for updates from the media).

 There are many applications in the agricultural value chain which require a constant, uninterrupted flow of electricity (under the next heading several of these are set out).
 A disruption of power at an operation like an abattoir is not only inconvenient but can lead to much suffering.